KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Double click on an animation clip in the timeline and this will open Glaxnimate.

 .. image:: /images/animation_with__background.png
-   :alt: Animation with background

 The background of the animation in Kdenlive will also be shown in Glaxnimate.

 .. image:: /images/glaxnimate_with_background.png
-   :alt: Glaxnimate with background

 It is possible to have several Glaxnimate instances open, but the background will only be send to the one opened first in Glaxnimate.
 If you like to see the Kdenlive background of another animation clip, save the animation and close Glaxnimate before you double click another animation clip.